sanskrit/vyakarana/docs/sounds.rst

 These rows are usually called the **Shiva Sutras**.
 They were arranged deliberately so that similar sounds would appear next to each other.

 Here's how we use the list.
-Each row has a list of sounds and ends in an *it* letter.
-Then we use this metarule:
+Each row has a list of sounds that ends with an *it* tag.
+We take advantage of the following metarule:

     In lists like the one above, an item stated with an *it* refers to all the items between them, too.
 (1.1.71)

+and use it to produce concise terms for various Sanskrit sounds.

 For example, the *ha* on row 5, when used with *it* letter *l* on row 14, creates the term *hal*.
 And this *hal* refers to all sounds between *ha* and